Skip to content ↓

 Aspiration:

 Our children can be anything they want to be.
 With hard work and our SPRING learning behaviours, our children can achieve their goals, however high they aim.
-We work hard with our families to ensure barriers to learning do not hinder our children from following their dreams and an ambitious curriculum prepares our children to be responsible, knowledgeable and active citizens in society.
+We work hard with our families to ensure barriers to learning do not hinder our children from following their dreams and an ambitious curriculum prepares our children to be responsible, knowledgeable, valuable and active citizens in society.

 Creativity

-The combination of these key drivers working together help develop independent thinking, confidence, ambition, appreciation and respect in our pupils as they grow into citizens that can contribute positively to the world around them.
+The combination of these key drivers working together helps develop independent thinking, confidence, ambition, appreciation and respect in our pupils as they grow into citizens that can contribute positively to the world around them.